 Batteries and Storage

-The industry organisation "Svensk Energi" estimates that the energy sector in Sweden alone will require over 7 000 new positions in the next few years.
-The increase of renewable sources in the electric system is increasing worldwide.
+The industry organisation "Svensk Energi" estimates that the energy sector in Sweden alone will requires over 7000 new positions in the next few years.
+The increase of renewable sources in the electric system is seen worldwide.
 The need for well-trained engineers and technicians with expertise in electric power and renewable power generation is large - both in Sweden and abroad.

 Examples of jobs suited for graduates of this Master's programme: